“for the beauty of the act”

 I met Emma Richards (Distractfold’s violist) on a train from Liverpool, where we both just had a concert with the Royal Liverpool Philharmonic.
 I convinced her to buy some beers and kept pretending I could open them against a side of a bench.
 We bonded over interest in Russian literature and New Music.
 She passed my details onto Mauricio Pauly and the rest is history.
 Distractfold Ensemble was born soon after.

-I’ve been playing acoustic violin less and less.
+I began playing acoustic violin less and less.
 My performance practice increasingly shifted towards percussion, amplified objects, electronics with or without my learnt instrument.
 I rarely knew what I was doing but differently than when deciphering unfamiliar notation on the violin.
 When I happened to play four different kinds of performance styles in one concert, I felt tripping in a surreal haze.

 I spent New Year’s Eve watching movies, among others Leos Carax’s “Holy Motors”.
 I wasn’t entirely sure what I had just seen – one of the craziest narratives ever written? one of the best movies ever made?
 Over the course of the film Denis Lavant aka Monsieur Oscar – the protagonist- seamlessly impersonates 13 different characters, giving a tour de force of virtuosity – the kind I have never seen before neither in music nor in any other art form.
 From then on I wanted to be like him – both the actor and the character.
 But how?!